Impact, Summer-camp

 In a village in Karimnagar district, Telangana, Lakshmi, a Grade 5 student, is slowly transforming into a confident and enthusiastic learner.

-Just a few weeks ago, Lakshmi was shy and reserved.
-She rarely spoke to anyone outside her family and mostly kept to herself.
-She had only a few friends and would hesitate to take part in group activities.
-When Pratham’s CAMaL Ka Camp began in her community this summer, she joined like many others—with some hesitation and uncertainty..
+Just a few weeks ago, Lakshmi was known as a shy and reserved girl in her community.
+She would rarely speak to anyone outside her family and mostly kept to herself.
+She had only a few friends and would hesitate to take part in group activities in the school.
+When P&G Shiksha–Pratham’s CAMaL (Combined Activities for Maximized Learning) Ka Camp began in her community this summer, she joined like many others—with some hesitation and uncertainty.

-During the initial assessment, she was only able to read simple words.
-But after just two weeks of participating in the daily camp sessions, she can now read full paragraphs with ease—and is well on her way to reading full stories.
+During the initial assessment, Lakshmi was only able to read simple words but things started changing for her quickly.
+After just two weeks of participating in the daily camp sessions, she was able to read full paragraphs with ease—clearly progressing towards reading full stories.

 The camp, run by a local volunteer trained by Pratham, uses fun, level-based activities in reading and math to help children build strong foundational skills.
 Lakshmi quickly grew fond of the engaging warm-up games, language-building tasks, and storytelling activities.